 "A lot of people tend to dip their chest and back down and up with each rep, using momentum instead of muscles to move the dumbbells," she says.
 "Focus on keeping your back flat and in place and only keep leaning forward as long as you can maintain that."

 If holding your back straight and stable feels difficult, you should grab a lighter pair of dumbbells, Araujo says.
+Or, try a modified variation (more on that below).

 3. Squeeze Your Core

 Your transverse abdominis (TA) is a core muscle that functions like a weight belt deep in your abdomen — and it's the main core muscle worked in bent-over dumbbell rows.
-When you do a dumbbell bent-over row with good form, your TA helps keep your upper-body stable and secure in the bent-over position.
+When you do a dumbbell bent-over row with good form, your TA helps keep your upper body stable and secure in the bent-over position.

 Tighten your abdominal muscles almost like you're bracing your gut for a punch, she suggests.
 Slightly tilt your hips in to help engage your core and keep your back flat.